|

 GALAHAD:

-Welsh Arthurian legend name of a Knight of the Round Table, the son of Lancelot
+English Arthurian legend name of a Knight of the Round

-Saint Graal and was probably derived from biblical Gilead,
+Saint Graal and was probably derived from Gilead,

 meaning "greatness."